 Braking distance in wet weather conditions from A (short) to G* (longer).

 Wet grip is one of the most important safety properties of a tyre.
-A good value means a short braking distance on a wet road.
+A good value means a short braking distance on wet roads.

 Fuel efficiency / rolling resistance